 We were not really dressed for the cold weather (or a visit to a restaurant) – our rain jackets were quite wet and we were dressed in shorts and flip flops … we eventually found a restaurant that had a few chairs under a small roof where we could sit.
 I think the restaurant owner felt a bit sorry for us and later invited us to sit inside … we had something warm to eat and then, after a couple of beers, we were ready to go back to the yacht.

 The rain clouds are moving away … great!

 Sunday turned out to be a sunny day.
 There was a light wind that gave Werner the opportunity to hoist the sails of Paragon to sail without switching the engine on.

 We are holding on with Paragon’s sails open to move with the assistance of a light wind

 And then … out of nowhere … Paragon hit a rock … with a BANG!
-Fortunately, Werner is quite a good skipper and with some skill, he carefully moved the yacht back and we could continue to Auckland Harbor.
+Fortunately, Werner is a good skipper and with some skill, he carefully moved the yacht back and we could continue to Auckland Harbour.

-We’ve arrived safe and sound back in the harbor … what an eventful weekend on the sea!
+We arrived safe back in the harbour … what an eventful weekend on the sea!

-We’ve returned to Paragon the next weekend and Berto got in his scuba gear to inspect the yacht under the water to see if there were any damage … luckily all seemed fine.
+The next weekend, we returned to Paragon and Berto got into his scuba gear to inspect the yacht under the water to see if there were any damage … fortunately all seemed fine.

 I would not say that I’m a fully licensed sailor now 🤪 … but I’m glad I could experience these trips on the yacht.
 It was great to see all the small islands from another angle as what I’m used to when driving in a car along the coast …